Teyras/MT/stability_report/text.md

-is that the workloads should be distributed evenly over physical CPUs (i.e. each CPU should have the same amount of workloads running on it and it does not matter which CPU cores in the same socket we choose because the cores only share the last level cache and it is shared between all the cores).
+is that the workloads should be distributed evenly over physical CPUs (i.e. each CPU should have the same amount of workloads running on it and it does not matter which CPU cores in the same socket we choose because the cores only share the last level cache, which is shared by all the cores).
 It is also noteworthy that we do not run multiple measurements of the same physical core (using hyperthreading) unless absolutely necessary.
-The script might require adjustments if we replicate this experiment on other CPUs as it does not attempt to cover all possible CPU configurations.
+The script might require adjustments if we replicate this experiment on other CPUs with different topologies as it does not attempt to cover all possible CPU configurations.

 ## Preliminary Checks